310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Chiaki smile3 %}
 Yep!
 I don’t have anything I could do with it, and I’m sure the mascot character would be much happier under the hands of someone who’d adore it!

-Think of it as me, and take great care of it…☆
+Think of it as me, and cherish it well…☆
 {% endbubble %}

 {% bubble Midori frown %}